JosepMariaVila/XRPwallet/README.md

 # Simple-XRP-Wallet
 A simple javascript XRP wallet to check the balance, send XRP, create new mainnet accounts offline and create testnet funded accounts.

-Download both files in a folder: xrpwallet.js xrpwallet.html
+Download the following files in a folder: xrpwallet.js xrpwallet.html xrpl-latest-min.js xrpl.latest.js

-To install the required library: npm install xrpl

 Open the HTML file in your browser.